nhsengland/NHSSynth/docs/development_guide.md

 # Development Guide

-*This document aims to provide a comprehensive guide to contributing to the package.
+*This document aims to provide a comprehensive set of instructions for continuing development of this package.
 Good knowledge of Python development is assumed.
 Some ways of working are subjective and preferential; as such we try to be as minimal in our proscription of other methods as possible.*

 ## Dev Environment Setup